Robotaxi: GM Cruise

 In January 2020, GM subsidiary Cruise exhibited the Cruise Origin, a Level 4–5 driverless vehicle, intended to be used for a ride hailing service.

 In February 2022, Cruise started driverless taxi service in San Francisco.
 Also in February 2022, Cruise petitioned U.S. regulators (NHTSA) for permission to build and deploy a self-driving vehicle without human controls.

-As of April 2022, the petition is pending.
+As of April 2022, the petition was pending.

-In April 2022, their partner Honda unveiled its Level 4 mobility service partners to roll out in central Tokyo in the mid-2020s using the Cruise Origin.
+In April 2022, their partner Honda unveiled its Level 4 mobility service partners to roll out in central Tokyo, Japan in the mid-2020s using the Cruise Origin.

-Unfortunately, there are signs that autonomously operated Cruise vehicles may interfere with emergency vehicles, and has been culpable of at least one collision with a fire truck.
+Autonomously operated Cruise vehicles may interfere with emergency vehicles; at least one had collided with a fire truck.

-On 2 October 2023, a Cruise vehicle operating autonomously (without driver supervision) collided with a pedestrian.
+On 2 October 2023, a Cruise vehicle operating autonomously and without driver supervision collided with a pedestrian.
 Instead of stopping immediately, the vehicle misidentified the collision mechanics and presumed it was crashed into from the side.
 Consequently, the vehicle proceeded to drag the pedestrian under the car for 20 feet until it came to a stop on the side of the road.
 As both the response of the vehicle was deemed unacceptable and the company appears to have withheld details of the crash from regulators, California regulators revoked the license to operate these cars.
 Cruise recalled all of its 950 vehicles in November 2023.

 These decisions were enacted in parallel with the exposure of safety risks, identified earlier within the Cruise company, regarding proper vehicle behavior around children and around construction sites.